humanmade/authorship/README.md

 * Multiple authors per post
 * Guest authors (that can be created in place on the post editing screen)
 * A convenient and user-friendly UI that feels like a part of WordPress
-* Clear distinction between attributed authors and editorial users
 * Works great with the block editor and the classic editor
 * Full CRUD support in the REST API
-* Full support for RSS and Atom feeds
+* Full support in RSS and Atom feeds
 * Fine-grained user permission controls
-* Lots of filters and actions
+* Plenty of filters and actions

 ## Design decisions